erodola/Alg-s2-2021/README.md

 - Optional: oral examination, granting plus or minus 3 points to the final grade

 ### Lectures

+All the lectures (video, audio and chat script) will be recorded and stored in this [Google Drive folder](https://drive.google.com/drive/folders/1XsIYKkNvDSYn-fby8uWhnDDSHOz-4bf8?usp=sharing).

+Please note that the audio quality will not be very good in general, due to technical issues.

 **Date** | **Topic** | **Reading** | **Code & Data**
 ------------ | ------------- | ------------ | ------------